pascallaliberte/sharpen.page/_posts/2020-05-08-too-much-text-what-to-do-about-that-feedback.md

 That brain mode **is not the brain mode your actual buyers have when coming to your site**.

 This is important.
 When usability researchers conduct tests with real users, they make sure to avoid this _creative_ brain mode at all costs.
 They painstakingly make sure to put the test participant in a real situation where they have to accomplish a task.
 They ask questions like "tell me about what's going through your mind, out loud, as much as possible".
 There's a very good reason for this.
-They want to simulate _reality_ and they want to understand people's unconcsious reactions by verbalizing them.
+They want to simulate _reality_ and they want to understand people's unconscious reactions by verbalizing them.

 **In reality**, your visitors are not in a critiquing/creative mindset when coming to your page, **they're in a transactional mindset when coming to your site.** And there's a lot of messy stuff going on internally that they're not verbalizing.